Daniel M. Krumrei: Military career

-Appointed by Governor Patrick Quinn in 2012, Krumrei was the first chaplain to head any state's National Guard.
-The appointment was immediately questioned by Lieutenant Colonel Grant Winsor Speece, a chaplain retired from the Minnesota Army National Guard, who asserted in a letter to the editor that "it is inappropriate for a military chaplain to serve in a position of command".
+Appointed by Governor Patrick Quinn in 2012, Krumrei was the first chaplain to head any state's National Guard having never before held a position of command.
+The appointment was immediately questioned by Lieutenant Colonel Grant Winsor Speece, a chaplain retired from the Minnesota Army National Guard, who correctly asserted in a letter to the editor that "it is inappropriate for a military chaplain to serve in a position of command".

 Although reared in a religious home, Krumrei delayed baptism.
 Then, because of influence by Christians in the Wisconsin Army National Guard, of which at the time he was an enlisted soldier, Krumrei was baptized in 1977.

 Krumrei has explicitly stated his positive impressions of the skills of women who serve in military roles.
 He swore in Alicia Tate-Nadeau, Illinois' first female Brigadier General.

 Immediately before his appointment as adjutant general, Daniel Krumrei was minister of the Parkway Christian Church (Disciples of Christ) in Springfield, Illinois.

 He retired from the National Guard on July 4, 2015.
 A retirement ceremony was held on August 7, 2015.
 He was succeeded by Brig.
 Gen. Richard J. Hayes Jr. of Chatham, Illinois, Adjutant General of the Illinois National Guard.